Share

 • Differentially abundant metabolites

-• Correlations between microbiota genera and fecal metabolites
+• Correlation between gut microbiota genera and fecal metabolites

 Limitations

-• Sample size not reported in provided abstract/metadata
+• Sample size not stated in the abstract

 Suggested hubs

-Study evaluates biological effects of a 4.9 GHz field described as a 5G working frequency.
+Study examines biological effects of a 4.9 GHz frequency described as a working frequency of 5G communication.

 View raw extracted JSON